rjvitorino/Advent-of-Code-2024/README.md

 This script performs the following:

 * Downloads the puzzle input and saves it as `input.txt`.
-* Extracts the `<main>` content from the puzzle description and saves it as `description.md`, converted into the Markdown format.
+* Dynamically generates the Markdown description as `description{day}.md` based on the day number.

 ---